 There is a growing movement to abstract hardware completely away, as we have discussed previously.
 Docker with SocketPlane and other application virtualization technologies are abstracting hardware away from the developer.
 Or are they?
 The hardware is not an issue, that is, until it becomes one.
 Virtualization may require specific versions of hardware, but these are commonplace components.
 Advanced security requires other bits of hardware, and those are uncommon; many servers do not ship with some of this necessary hardware.
 Older hardware may not deliver the chipset features needed to do security well.
 This doesn’t mean it can’t be done, but the overhead is greater.
 Hardware is dead to some, but not to others.
 This dichotomy drives decisions when buying systems for clouds or other virtual environments of any size.
 The hardware does not matter, until it does!

 The board of Calxeda, the company trying to bring low-power ARM CPUs to the server market, has voted to cease operations in the wake of a failed round of financing.
 This is completely unsurprising to me, for a few different reasons.
-Virtualization is more suited to the needs of IT Calxeda’s view of the world…

 Last week HP announced their “second generation” HP Moonshot 1500 enclosure and Intel Atom S1260-based Proliant Moonshot systems, a high-density computing solution targeted at hyperscale computing workloads.
-They’re billing it as the first “software defined server” and claiming that it can save 89 percent of energy, 80 percent space, and 77 percent of the cost of their DL380 servers.
+They’re billing it as the first “software defined server” and claiming that it can save 89 percent of energy, 80 percent of space, and 77 percent of the cost of their DL380 servers.